Ptiliogonatidae – Silky-flycatchers

 They are related to waxwings, and like that group have soft silky plumage, usually grey or pale yellow.
 All species, with the exception of the Black-and-yellow Phainoptila, have small crests.
 They range in size from 18 to 25 cm in length and are mostly slender birds (with the exception again of the Black-and-yellow Phainoptila).
 All the species in this family are sexually dimorphic both in plumage colour and in having a longer tail.
 Juveniles of both sexes resemble females.

 They are found in various types of woodland (semi-desert with trees for the Phainopepla), and they nest in trees.
+At least one species appears to move hundreds of kilometres between breeding attempts, indicating an awareness of environmental conditions across an unusually broad spatial scale.

-Black-and-yellow Silky-flycatcher Phainoptila melanoxantha
+Black-and-yellow Phainopepla Phainoptila melanoxantha

 Phainopepla Phainopepla nitens